SUSE/rmt/MANUAL.md

   * `rmt-cli systems purge [--no-confirmation] [--before date]`:
     Removes inactive systems.

-    Use the `--non-confirmation` flag so the command does not ask you for confirmation.
+    Use the `--no-confirmation` flag so the command does not ask you for confirmation.

     Use the `--before date` flag to define that systems before the given date